Exonware/xwsystem/docs/guides/GUIDE_DEV.md

 ### Design Patterns

 #### **Structural Patterns**
-- **Facade pattern** - Mandatory outside xwsystem library for all future libs (xnode, xdata, xschema, xaction, xentity). **Note: xwsystem is an exception** - it does not require a facade pattern as it serves as the foundation library
+- **Facade pattern** - Mandatory outside xwsystem library for all future libs (xnode, xdata, xschema, xwaction, xentity). **Note: xwsystem is an exception** - it does not require a facade pattern as it serves as the foundation library
 - **Adapter pattern** - For integrating incompatible interfaces and legacy systems
 - **Decorator pattern** - For adding functionality to objects without altering their structure
 - **Composite pattern** - For treating individual objects and compositions uniformly